Battle of Bileća: Ottoman attack

 The threat of an Ottoman attack on Bosnia appeared in early August 1388.
-The Ottoman ruler Murad I had dispatched Lala Şahin Pasha to assist Đurađ.
+The Ottoman ruler Murad I had dispatched Lala Shahin Pasha to assist Đurađ.
 Ragusan authorities sent an emissary to Đurađ concerning Turks who had broken into Zachlumia, in the south of Tvrtko's realm and very close to the Ragusa itself.
 On 15 August, the Ragusans decided to provide refuge in their state for Tvrtko's subjects who were fleeing the advancing invaders, allowing the noblemen and the common people to take shelter in the city of Dubrovnik and the Pelješac peninsula around the city of Ston respectively.
 The walls of Ston were prepared for defense; on 19 August all the inhabitants were tasked with defending the peninsula, and the following day Tvrtko too sent 1,000 men to help the defenders.
 An emissary was also sent that day to Lala Şahin Pasha, who was already nearby.
 The Ragusans were intent on securing themselves in face of the imminent clash, and the emissary sent to the Ottoman commander was probably meant to both negotiate and provide intelligence.
 On 22 August advice was sought from the Hungarian court as well.

 The size of the army dispatched by Murad against Tvrtko is not known, but it must have been considerable since it included his own sons.
 It was certainly not a vast, conquering one, but neither was it a small and merely looting band.
 Its goal was to bring plunder as well as to showcase Murad's military might.

-King Tvrtko's army, led by his most capable and trusted general, Grand Duke of Bosnia, Vlatko Vuković, allowed the Turks to penetrate as far as the town of Bileća.
+King Tvrtko's army, led by his most capable and trusted general, Grand Duke of Bosnia Vlatko Vuković, allowed the Turks to penetrate as far as the town of Bileća.
 The Bosnians engaged the invaders in Zachlumian gorges and decisively defeated them.
-Lala Şahin Pasha barely escaped with his life; few of his men were as lucky.
+Lala Shahin Pasha barely escaped with his life; few of his men were as lucky.
 The precise date is disputed; according to a later chronicle of the events, the battle took place on 27 August.
 Already on 26 August, however, Ragusans informed King Sigismund of Hungary of the outcome and decided to release the captured Zetans and Albanians, who had been in the Ottoman army.